saranshbansal/learn-aws/NOTES_COMPUTE_CONTAINERIZATION.md

 | Limited extensibility                                                                            | Extensible via a wide variety of third-party and community add-ons.                                  |

 # AWS Copilot
-AWS Copilot is a command line interface (CLI) tool that simplifies the process of building, releasing, and operating containerized applications on Amazon Elastic Container Service (ECS).
-It is relevant for the AWS Certified Developer - Associate (DVA-C02) exam, as it helps developers deploy and manage applications on ECS, which is a key service covered in the exam. [\[1\]](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/deploy-a-clustered-application-to-amazon-ecs-by-using-aws-copilot.html)
+AWS Copilot is a command line interface (CLI) tool that simplifies the process of building, releasing and operating containerized applications on Amazon Elastic Container Service (ECS).

 Here are some key points about AWS Copilot from the DVA-C02 exam perspective: